dmlc/xgboost/doc/parameter.rst

 * ``verbosity`` [default=1]

   - Verbosity of printing messages.
-Valid values are 0 (silent), 1 (warning), 2 (info), 3 (debug).
+Valid values are 0 (silent), 1 (warning), 2 (info), 3
+    (debug).
 Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
 If there's unexpected behaviour, please try to increase value of verbosity.
+When set to 1 (info), XGBoost will perform verification of input parameters.
+The feature is still experimental.
+It's expected to have some false positives, especially when used with Scikit-Learn interface.

 * ``nthread`` [default to maximum number of threads available if not set]